-The Dude is quite infatuated by Skye and the Cuillins and regaled me with tales of “big days out” and was excited to show them to me, so we drove north and over the bridge for the day.
+Dude is quite infatuated by Skye and the Cuillins and regaled me with tales of “big days out” and was excited to show them to me, so we drove north and over the bridge for the day.
 Picnic and flask, binoculars and camera, sunglasses and music, a perfect day out and introduction to the Isle of Skye.

-Just twelve months later and we’re back and this time based in Plockton, just a short drive from the Skye bridge and so had the best of both worlds on the mainland and an island.
+Just twelve months later and we’re back and this time based in the sweet village of Plockton.
+Just a short drive from the Skye bridge and so we had the best of both worlds on the mainland and an island.
 Back again during winter months and another surprisingly good spell of weather.
 This gave us plenty of opportunities for walks, photo stops and looking for wildlife.
 Back in 2012 I was still relatively new to photography and as much as I loved it maybe my skill and eye for the light was yet to develop.
 I look at my photos and feel that I have maybe let the view down but remember how I felt when I was there and in the moment.
 Standing with the wind in my face in awe of the Cuillins and the power of the sea showing it’s force.
 Magnificent.
 And that is how I remember this trip.

 It would be two years before we managed to get a road trip to Scotland again but bloody hell it was worth the wait.
 What a year this was!
 Another winter pilgrimage and this time to the Isle of Mull.
 Again with fabulous weather and even a picnic on the beach during our day trip to Iona.
 With turquoise waters that rival a more tropical climate it really did feel like a piece of heaven.
 Being out and about all day and not seeing another soul (except the postie) is fabulous.
 We spotted hen harriers, otters, deer, seals, golden eagles and white tailed sea eagles during our stay and this started a love affair with Mull for us.
 It’s a special place.

 I didn’t have to wait too long before my next visit because I had been chosen as a volunteer to work at the Glasgow 2014 Commonwealth Games.
 So I spent a month in Glasgow, working in the Press Centre at the Hydro.
 The atmosphere was incredible for the whole games and once again, the weather pulled it out of the bag bring us sunshine for most of it.
 Even as I write about this I can’t help but smile when I think about all the memories I have by giving my time for free to be a part of it.
-The Dude even plays a part in this too because without his support and encouragement I probably wouldn’t have done it.
-He came to Glasgow and spent five days here exploring and soaking up the atmosphere too.
+Dude even plays a part in this too because without his support and encouragement I probably wouldn’t have done it.
+He came to Glasgow and spent five days exploring and soaking up the atmosphere too.
 This friendly, crazy, vibrant city will forever hold a piece of my heart because of the games.
 And for this, I am grateful.

 This next trip in 2015 was when the real magic happened.
 After spending another fabulous week in Mull I was sad to leave.
 I don’t mean holiday blues, I mean I don’t ever want to leave!
-So with a lump in my throat I asked the Dude if we could move.
+So with a lump in my throat I asked Dude if we could move.
 Six months later we are packing our whole world into a box luton van and waving goodbye to Herefordshire for our next chapter here in Perthshire.

 So, from the (late) twenty somethings who found each other at work and had a lunchtime date, to the residents of Alba who have now turned forty and continue to have a love affair with Scotland, Moving for a change of lifestyle and slower pace of life was perfect for us and we have seen so much already but this is just the tip of the iceberg.